USA & Canada: North American Expedition Overview

 Students love that they are able to explore so many national parks and beautiful destinations!
-On this trip you’re able to hit ten National Parks in 44 days without feeling rushed!
+On the USA & Canada: North American Expedition trip you’re able to hit ten National Parks in 40 days without feeling rushed!
 Mixed into the itinerary is a different activity for every place that will provide both new and enriching experiences for all types of interests.

 From a glamping style canvas tent under the incredible Utah desert sky to a cabin resort in Montana, our choice of accommodation trumps any chain hotel.
-We pepper in activities that highlight the culture of each state we’re visiting.
+USA & Canada: North American Expedition peppers in activities that highlight the culture of each state we’re visiting.
 From rock climbing in Moab to horseback riding in Montana, you’ll truly feel like you’ve gotten to know each destination beyond the surface level.

 What is included?